 Most strains of acne bacteria don’t actually cause acne.
 These “commensal” bacteria provide a very basic form of skin cleansing that works from the inside out.
 Living on the sides and in the base of skin pores and around pores on the surface of the skin, they feed on excess skin oil, their numbers reduced by exposure to sunlight and oxygen.

-The eyes also produce lubricating films.
-Tears are a mixture of proteins, fats, and water, that could also accumulate on the eyes except that the excess is consumed by bacteria.
-Acne genome researches at the Bay Zoltán Nonprofit Ltd. in Szeged, Hungary have announced the mapping of the genome of three genetially unique strains of bacteria that cause eye infections.
+The eyes produce lubricating films like tears.
+Tears are a mixture of proteins, fats, and water, that could accumulate on the eyes except that the excess is consumed by bacteria.
+Acne genome researchers at the Bay Zoltán Nonprofit Ltd. in Szeged, Hungary have announced the mapping of the genome of three genetically unique strains of bacteria that cause eye infections.

-Typically, these bacteria cause chronic, mild inflammation of the sclera or “white” of the eyes that is often misdiagnosed as allergy.
-A flare-up of the infection on the corena of the eye, however, can cause sight-threatening keratitis,.
+Typically, these bacteria cause chronic, mild inflammation of the sclera or “white” of the eyes that is often misdiagnosed as an allergy.
+A flare-up of the infection on the cornea of the eye, however, can cause sight-threatening keratitis.

 Acne bacteria can also hitch a ride on artificial joints, central lines, and shunts used to relieve pressure.
 As with infections on implanted devices in the coronary arteries, infections on these medical devices usually cause a variety of vague symptoms that are aggravated by the dyes used to make the images used to examine the damage.

 There are a number of other manifestations of infection with acne bacteria.
-Just a few of them include:
+Here are just a few of the signs and symptoms: